 • Account-based orchestration — Execute jobs using individual user credentials for fine-grained access control, or fixed service accounts for team-based workflows.

-OSP integrates with the Tapis API to provide a reliable execution and provenance layer across all connected systems.
+OneSciencePlace integrates with the Tapis API to provide a reliable execution and provenance layer across all connected systems.

 • Job lifecycle management — Monitor job status, retrieve outputs, and manage the full execution lifecycle through a consistent API layer.